christianalfoni/christianalfoni.github.io/_posts/2014-09-08-jquery-as-a-framework-could-that-work.md

 -----------------------------------------------------------------------
 {% endhighlight %}

-As you can see it is a lot easier to reason about what is going on in this diagram.
+As you will see reading on it is a lot easier to reason about what is going on in this diagram.
 Our `hasAllRequiredInputsValue`-state is moved to a store and in the process making it available to any other current and future components as well.

 And this is how FLUX scales.
 You keep adding stores and components and it does not get more complex, only bigger.
 And most importantly, stateupdates only flow in one direction.